 To maintain your pet’s good health, we recommend annual preventive veterinary care appointments.
 Senior pets should be seeing their veterinarian twice per year.
-If you have any question about your pet’s preventive care, please contact us.

 As a part of your pet’s preventive health care, we recommend the following schedule for check-ups: